meilisearch/specifications/text/0060-tasks-api.md

 #### 9. Paginate `task` resource lists

-The API endpoints `/tasks` and `indexes/{indexUid}/tasks` are browsable using a cursor based pagination.
+The API endpoints `/tasks` and `indexes/{indexUid}/tasks` are browsable using a keyset based pagination.

-##### 9.1 Why a cursor based pagination?
+##### 9.1 Why a keyset based pagination?

-As seen in the [Rest API Format Convention](https://github.com/meilisearch/product/issues/44#issuecomment-895888679), cursor-based pagination is more appropriate when the data can grow or shrink quickly in terms of magnitude.
+Keyset-based pagination is more appropriate when the data can grow or shrink quickly in terms of magnitude.

 ###### 9.1.1 Pros